 What is a discretionary clause?

 It is truly a scenario of “the fox watching over the henhouse.”
-It’s in the best interest of the insurance company to avoid paying out as long as possible or to delay in the hope that you eventually give up your claim.
+It’s in the insurance company’s best interest to avoid paying out benefits as long as possible or to delay in the hope that you eventually give up your claim.
 A discretionary clause allows the company to do just that.

 The effect of sole and absolute discretion

-The key language in a discretionary clause is “sole and absolute discretion.”
+The critical language in a discretionary clause is “sole and absolute discretion.”
 This seemingly simple term can have profound implications.

 Second, let’s say your disability insurance policy was provided as an employee benefit and the policy is governed by ERISA’s special judicial review procedures.
-In this case, the court is not allowed to overturn the insurance company’s denial of your claim unless it finds the insurer committed an “abuse of discretion” by acting in an “arbitrary and capricious” manner.
+In this case, the court cannot overturn the insurance company’s denial of your claim unless it finds the insurer committed an “abuse of discretion” by acting in an “arbitrary and capricious” manner.

 Washington and Oregon: No discretionary clauses allowed

-Because of the obvious imbalance of power and unfairness resulting from discretionary clauses, many states have simply banned them outright.
-Fortunately for disability insurance claimants in Washington and Oregon, discretionary clauses have been banned in these states.
+Because of the obvious imbalance of power and unfairness resulting from discretionary clauses, many states have banned them outright.
+Fortunately, discretionary clauses have been banned for disability insurance claimants in Washington and Oregon.

-Both Washington and Oregon have had lawsuits that have upheld the bans and given the bans preeminence in disability insurance disputes.
-Even so, understanding how to go after the insurance company to get it to honor a valid claim still can be tricky.
+Both Washington and Oregon have had lawsuits that have upheld the bans on discretionary clauses and given the bans preeminence in disability insurance disputes.
+Even so, understanding how to go after the insurance company to get it to honor a valid claim can still be tricky.
 That’s why hiring a competent attorney is so important.

 Roy Law Group won a landmark case proving that Principal Life Insurance Company’s discretionary clause was invalid for a claimant living in Washington state.
 Despite the fact the insurance policy was issued and delivered in Texas, where discretionary clauses were not banned, Washington State law took legal precedence.